Stalls Policy & Guidelines

 Some years we experience rainy days and unprepared stalls have a hard time.
 It is important to ensure that you have decent flooring and a wet weather contingency plan for your stock.
 The Stall Holder is responsible for any loss or damage of stock.

-Use of amplifiers or loud speakers, including cassette players by stallholders is prohibited except with prior written consent from the Stalls Coordinator.
-The Stalls Coordinator or authorised Festival representative, has the right to set the volume level of any noise emanating from the stall.
+Use of amplifiers or loud speakers by stallholders is prohibited except with prior written consent from the Stalls Coordinator.
+The Stalls Coordinator, or authorised Festival representative, has the right to set the volume level of any noise emanating from the stall.
 Stallholders are not permitted to employ, contract or program any performer or performance without prior permission from the TFF Program Director.

 Camping in the park where the stalls are located contravenes council by-laws.
-Stall holders should discuss any security concerns with the Stalls Manager.
+Stall holders should discuss any security concerns with the Stalls Coordinator.

 In the event of un-resolved disagreement between the organisers of the Festival and a Stallholder, where a satisfactory compromise cannot be reached, the Stallholder’s continued presence will be at the discretion of the Festival Management.
 No fees will be refunded, and no correspondence entered into.